CBCF Executive Order Tracker

 Economic Opportunity, Civil Rights

-This executive order eliminates diversity, equity, and inclusion (DEI) policies and programs in all executive departments and agencies and for all federal contractors.
-The order also demands that companies in the private sector terminate their DEI efforts.
+This presidential action eliminates diversity, equity, and inclusion (DEI) policies and programs in all executive departments and agencies and for all federal contractors.
+The action also demands that companies in the private sector terminate their DEI efforts.

 In effect, legal challenges pending